rashadalh/rashadalh/README.md

 # Hi there 👋

 ## 🚀 About Me
-I am a Quantitative Stragetist & Developer with a focus on Financial and DeFi applications.
+I am a Quantitative Strategist & Developer with a focus on Financial and DeFi applications.

 ### Contributions
 - Siren Protocol (Current FT) - Building Hedging and Margin Systems that run both On/Off chain.